praneet1988/ELeFHAnt/README.md

 ## Output
 ```
 1) Integrated Seurat object with harmonized celltypes added to metadata of the object
-2) Confusion matrices from each classification.method and gene set enrichment results are automatically saved in the current working directory
+2) Confusion matrices from each classification.method and gene set enrichment results (if validatePredictions = TRUE) are automatically saved in the current working directory
 ```

 # Deduce Relationship